Fort Sask RCMP gives information, treats at Candy Cane Checkstop - FortSaskOnline.com

 There were lots of smiles at this year's Candy Cane Checkstop in Fort Saskatchewan.

-Groups like the RCMP, EMS, firefighters, municipal enforcement and Citizens on Patrol were out from 7-8 p.m. on Wednesday (Dec.19), giving drivers information about impaired driving and handing out candy canes to the kids.
+Groups like the RCMP, EMS, firefighters, municipal enforcement and Citizens on Patrol were out from 7-8 p.m. on Wednesday (Dec.19), giving drivers information about impaired driving and handing out candy canes.

 "We don't want to disrupt people too much.
-It's mostly information sharing and to have a pleasant police experience," said inspector Mike McCauley.
+It's mostly information sharing and to have a pleasant police experience," said Fort Saskatchewan RCMP Inspector Mike McCauley.

 Their main message was about the importance of being safe behind the wheel, but they also took the opportunity to inform residents about the province's new mandatory alcohol screening test.
 That came into affect on Tuesday (Dec.
 18).